 Place the potatoes in a medium size pot and add enough water to cover.
 Add the vinegar (this helps the potato pieces keep their shape.)
 Set over high heat, cover the pot, and bring to a boil.
-Reduce the heat to medium-high and cook, partially covered, until just fork-tender, about 5 minutes.
+Reduce the heat to medium-high and cook, partially covered, until just fork-tender, 5 to 7 minutes.
 Drain well.

 In a large mixing bowl, combine the cooked potatoes, onions, mushrooms, and garlic.
 Add the chopped thyme, parsley, 1 1/2 teaspoons of salt, 1/4 teaspoon of black pepper and 2 tablespoons of the olive oil.
 Toss to coat completely.